versett/stylelint-config-versett/.github/pull_request_template.md

 - [ ] I have added a meaningful title to my PR
 - [ ] I have branched out of the latest `master` branch
-- [ ] The client issue number is included in my PR title
+- [ ] I have run `yarn test` in my local development environment
+- [ ] I have tested this PR
 - [ ] I have made at least one semantic commit to my PR
 - [ ] I have connected this pull request with an existing issue on Zenhub
+- [ ] The issue number is included in my PR title